 There are many tests, limits and controls that the Group uses to monitor and manage its liquidity position.
 In particular these include:

-- Overall Liquidity Adequacy Requirement (OLAR) This includes a requirement to maintain sufficient liquid assets to survive a short term stressed outflow and a longer term survival requirement including contingent liquidity. - Liquidity Coverage Ratio (LCR) The regulatory minimum percentage of buffer assets to net outflows. - Future funding period outflows Restrictions on the maximum wholesale and retail funding that can be taken in different future time periods to avoid concentrations of potential outflows in any period.
+- short term stressed outflow and a longer term survival requirement including contingent liquidity. - Liquidity Coverage Ratio (LCR) The regulatory minimum percentage of buffer assets to net outflows. - periods to avoid concentrations of potential outflows in any period.